Hiding in Good Times, Caught in Bad: Strategic Masking and the Delayed Detection of Financial Adviser Misconduct: Data

 \subsection{FINRA BrokerCheck Database}

-The primary data source is the FINRA BrokerCheck database, which is derived mainly from Form U4 filings.
-This database contains detailed records on advisers’ employment and registration histories, professional licenses, and compliance events.
-These compliance events include customer disputes and other disciplinary actions, thereby serving as a crucial source for measuring investor responses.
+\paragraph{Data Sources.} Our primary data source is the FINRA BrokerCheck database, which is derived mainly from Forms U4 and U5 filed by FINRA member firms.
+BrokerCheck contains detailed records on advisers' employment and registration histories, professional licenses and examinations, and a rich set of compliance events, including customer disputes, regulatory sanctions, criminal matters, and certain financial events.
+These features make BrokerCheck a crucial source for measuring how and when investors respond to adviser behavior.

+\paragraph{Panel Data.} We construct an adviser-year panel covering all individuals who were registered with at least one FINRA member firm between 2008 and 2025.
+For each adviser, we observe all affiliations with FINRA member firms and the associated start and end dates, all reported disclosure events and their characteristics, licensing and examination histories, and limited information on primary office location.
+Following \citet{egan2019market}, we treat BrokerCheck as capturing the universe of advisers operating in the FINRA-regulated brokerage segment of the U.S. financial advice industry.